-9. Supplemental Cash Flow Information - continued
+8. Supplemental Cash Flow Information - continued

-Six months Six months
+Three months Three months

-ended ended
+ended August ended August

-Supplementary disclosure of cash flow information: Nove mber 30, 2016 November 30, 2015
+Supplementary disclosure of cash flow information: 31, 2017 31, 2016

 Cash paid for interest \$ - \$ -

 Cash paid for income taxes \$ - \$ -

-Change in exploration and evaluation assets in accounts

-payable \$ 12,229 \$ -

-10. Capital Management
+9. Capital Management

 The Company's objectives when managing capital are to safeguard the Company's ability to continue as a going concern in order to pursue the exploration and evaluation of its mineral properties and to maintain a flexible capital structure for its projects for the benefit of its stakeholders.
 As the Company is in the exploration stage, its principal source of funds is from the issuance of common shares.